secretGeek/til/linux/nginx.md

 In which case you need to edit the file and fix it.
 Then `sudo nginx -t` again to see if the changes are now valid.

+Another thing is that you might be replacing an old site, served from an old folder/app and old config file with a new site, served from a new folder/app/config file.

+In that case you may also have to remove the symbolic link of the old file from the `site-enabled` folder.

 Once everything is tickety-boo you'll see:

     $ sudo nginx -t